Crucial support from our funders

-The funds we receive are used to set up and support village businesses.
+The funds we receive are used to set up and support village/family businesses.
 We provide technical, business and marketing support.
 We take a long-term approach to these activities so families can fully develop sustainable businesses.
-The income the weavers, farmers and small businesses receive stays with them so they can re-invest into their business, grow their savings and participate in modern day life.
+The income that the weavers, farmers and small businesses receive remains with them so that they can re-invest into their own business', grow their savings and participate in modern day life.

-The small successes that WIBDI has had would not have been possible without the unwavering support of our partners.
+The small successes that WIBDI have achieved would not have been possible without the unwavering support of our partners.

-The Government of Samoa has provided invaluable support to the development of WIBDI.
-Prime Minister Tuilaepa Sailele Malielegaoi has been a consistent supporter of the vision and ideals of WIBDI, as well as championing organics in the Pacific region.
+The Government of Samoa has provided invaluable support to the development of WIBDI in the past.
+Former Prime Minister Tuilaepa Sailele Malielegaoi has been our biggest supporter of the vision and ideals of WIBDI, as well as championing organics in the Pacific region.

-The Government has provided crucial backing to the fine mat weaving and the organic program through the creation of the fine mat steering committee and the organic steering committee.
+The Government provided the initial backing to the fine mat weaving and the organic program through the creation of the fine mat steering committee and the organic steering committee.

-NZ Aid Development provided continuous funding for 20 years.
+NZ Aid Development provided sustained funding for 20 years.
 They have been a major supporter of our organisation.
-We have also had a number of consultants have supported and nurtured WIBDI’s growth over many years.
+We have also had a number of consultants have supported and nurtured WIBDIs growth over many years.

-In particular the Marys – Mary O’Regan, Mary Jane Rivers, Mary Cretney – and Jo Lynch have provided invaluable support as part of the NZODA Technical Support project.
+In particular the Marys Mary ORegan, Mary Jane Rivers, Mary Cretney and Jo Lynch have provided invaluable support as part of the NZODA Technical Support project.
 Mary Cretney assisted WIBDI in setting up simple and robust financial systems, and has been a great help and mentor, together with her husband John, in improving management and board processes.
-Mary and John have supported WIBDI way beyond the call of duty, something they have done to many other organisations in NZ and around the Pacific.
+Mary and John have supported WIBDI way beyond the call of duty, something they have done for many other organisations in NZ and around the Pacific.

 We are grateful for this long relationship and Oxfam's support over the many years.